Rockhampton, Gloucestershire

 Rockhampton is a village and civil parish in the English county of Gloucestershire, situated in the unitary district of South Gloucestershire.
 It is located 2.8 mi northeast of Thornbury, 18.6 mi north of Bristol and is approximately 4 mi east of the River Severn.
 It had a population of 166 people according to the 2011 census.

 The south end of the village is more properly called Newton, and is in the Thornbury postal area.

 Population

 The population of Rockhampton has only increased by six since the census started in 1801.
 However, there have been wide variations in population since 1801 until now.
-The first big variation was an increase of 61 people from 1821 to 1831 where the population reached 220.
-The population reached its highest point in 1951 when it reached 235.
-The next big variation was a decrease of 71 people from 1881 to 1891 where the population fell to 149.
+The first big variation was an increase of 61 people from 1821 to 1831 when the population reached 220.
+The population reached its highest point (235) in 1951.
+The second biggest variation was a decrease of 71 people from 1881 to 1891 when the population fell to 149.